aovaldes2/Data-Science-Portfolio/README.md

 # New York City Taxi-Trip Duration <a id='new-york-city-taxi-trip-duration'></a>

-In this competition, Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
+In this competition [link](https://www.kaggle.com/competitions/nyc-taxi-trip-duration/submissions), Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
 Your primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.

 The competition dataset is based on the 2016 NYC Yellow Cab trip record data made available in Big Query on Google Cloud Platform.
 The data was sampled and cleaned for the purposes of this playground competition.
 Based on individual trip attributes, participants should predict the duration of each trip in the test set.